adjust/ios_adobe_extension/docs/migrate.md

 }
 ```

-by the followng (NEW) resgistration code:
+by the followng (new) resgistration code:

 ```objc
 // Objective-C